EAguayodev/Frontendmentor-news-homepage/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Malven](https://grid.malven.co/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [w3schools](https://www.w3schools.com/css/css_grid.asp) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author